Guaranteed recovery of quantum processes from few measurements: Acknowledgements

 \section{Acknowledgements}

 We thank I.\ Roth and M.\ Horodecki for helpful discussions.
-This work has been supported by the Polonez grant 2015/19/P/ST2/03001, the Excellence Initiative of the German Federal and State Governments (Grant ZUK 81), the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), Universities Australia and DAAD's Joint Research Co-operation Scheme (using funds provided by the German Federal Ministry of Education and Research), the Templeton Foundation, the ERC (TAQ), and the DFG (SPP1798 CoSIP, EI 519/9-1, EI 519/7-1).
+MK has been funded by the National Science Centre, Poland (Polonez 2015/19/P/ST2/03001) within the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No 665778.
+RK and DG have received funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing (ML4Q) EXC 2004/1 - 390534769 and Grant ZUK 81, the ARO under contract W911NF-14-1-0098 (Quantum Characterization, Verification, and Validation), and Universities Australia and DAAD's Joint Research Co-operation Scheme (using funds provided by the German Federal Ministry of Education and Research).
+RK, DG, and JE have benefitted from the DFG through SPP1798 CoSIP.
+Moreover, RK and JE have received funding from the Templeton Foundation, the ERC (TAQ), the DFG (EI 519/9-1, EI 519/7-1, CRC 173, DAEDALUS), and the MATH+ excellence cluster.
+This work has also received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No.~817482 (PASQuanS).